 It’s a dream of many writers: to spend time at a quiet colony or residency where you can focus on your work.
 But too often the only writers’ colonies we hear about are The MacDowell Colony and Yaddo, prestigious residencies that only accept a tiny percentage of applicants.

-The truth is, there are lots of other wonderful writers residencies to choose from, many of which are less competitive, so you’re more likely to get accepted.
+The truth is, there are lots of other writers residencies to choose from, many of which are less competitive, so you’re more likely to get accepted.

-Here are 27 high-quality writing residencies and retreats you may not know about yet.
+We’ve rounded up 29 high-quality writing residencies and retreats you may not know about yet.
 While some of these are quite selective, others are a little more open with their admission policies.

 From the philosophy and mission; to the facilities; to the administration; to the meals; all has been well thought out.
 When I add in the lovely locale and the interesting and supportive Oysterville community I don’t know how it can get any better. — Betsy Best-Spadaro, visual artist